anovos/anovos-docs/docs/api/data_transformer/transformers.md

 ):
     """
-    This function replaces less frequently seen values (called as outlier values in the current context) in a categorical column by 'others'.
+    This function replaces less frequently seen values (called as outlier values in the current context) in a categorical column by 'outlier_categories'.
 Outlier values can be defined in two ways –
-    a) Max N categories, where N is used defined value.
-In this method, top N-1 frequently seen categories are considered and rest are clubbed under single category 'others'. or Alternatively,
+    a) Max N categories, where N is user defined value.
+In this method, top N-1 frequently seen categories are considered and rest are clubbed under single category 'outlier_categories'. or Alternatively,
-    b) Coverage – top frequently seen categories are considered till it covers minimum N% of rows and rest lesser seen values are mapped to mapped to others.
+    b) Coverage – top frequently seen categories are considered till it covers minimum N% of rows and rest lesser seen values are mapped to 'outlier_categories'.
 Even if the Coverage is less, maximum category constraint is given priority.
 Further, there is a caveat that when multiple categories have same rank.
 Then, number of categorical values can be more than max_category defined by the user.

+    This function performs better when distinct values, in any column, are not more than 100.
+It is recommended that to drop those columns from the computation which has more than 100 distinct values, to get better performance out of this function.

     Parameters
     ----------